gramster/sequencers/README.md

 Tl;dr recommendations:

 - If you want a portable battery-powered sequencer with lots of live and generative features, the Oxi One is the best option (especially when paired with an iPad).
 The Oxi is also the only one that can be driven from MIDI as a control surface (versus as a sequencer), allowing you to create your own custom use cases (something that Driven by Moss takes advantage of; see [OXI One \- New Sequencers and more for Bitwig and Reaper\!](https://youtu.be/buUjbQ6TYzk?si=CwvKmVYgS9Q1Do1y)).
 It strikes a great balance between all of these and the compact form factor, built-in battery and Bluetooth support provide a lot of flexibility.
 The main drawback is the number of button press combinations needed for all the functionality that has been added (an age-old problem the Deluge suffers from too), but the mk2 should help with that.
+The mk2 also makes the Oxi provide stiff competition to the more powerful Hapax and MidiPhy Seq v4+.
 - If you are interested in generative music and live performance tweaking, all of these are good, but IMO the T-1 is the most immediate and fun; it's very deep though and requires an investment to learn.
 I would watch some videos and think carefully before buying it as a general purpose sequencer.
 - If you want a complete portable audio/MIDI workstation, not just a sequencer, the Deluge is it.
 It’s the most limited in terms of MIDI effects and live or generative MIDI fun (although the community firmware team is working to improve that), but its the most capable if you just want to sequence many long sequences due to its unlimited number of tracks and track length.
-- If you want the best sequencer for leaving in the studio and composing/arranging, the Hapax or MidiPhy Seq v4+ are probably it.
+- If you want a rock solid sequencer for leaving in the studio and composing/arranging, the Hapax or MidiPhy Seq v4+ are probably the best choice, although the Oxi Mk2 should now be a contender.
 The Hapax is unquestionably the easiest to learn IMO, due to the dual displays and multiple encoders for setting parameters that clearly convey most of your options at any moment.
+It’s a sequencer that almost anyone can figure out the basics of immediately without a manual.
 The pads are stiff though, and not great for real-time.
-The MidiPhy Seq v4+ is very deep and powerful (despite appearances from the table below; there are many things the MidiPhy Seq has that the others don’t that are not in the table), although it is limited in track count to 16, and if you want free-form polyphony (versus canned chords, although it has many of those) you need to allocate one track per simultaneous note.
+- The MidiPhy Seq v4+ is very deep and arguably the most powerful (there are several things the MidiPhy Seq has that the others don’t that are not in the table), although it is limited in track count to 16, and if you want free-form polyphony (versus canned chords, although it has many of those) you need to allocate one track per simultaneous note.
 It also has a rather different way of doing things, using sequencing “layers”, up to 24 per track, with each property (note, gate, probability, etc…) sequenced on a separate layer.
+The DIY nature of the sequencer and its someone dated UX may be off putting to some.
+It’s most comparable to the Cirklon (but more affordable if you discount the labor costs you put in), although I have never owned a Cirklon so it’s not included in this table.

 | Feature | [Oxi One](https://oxiinstruments.com/oxi-one/) | [Hapax](https://squarp.net/hapax/) | [Deluge](https://synthstrom.com/product/deluge/) | [Torso T-1](https://torsoelectronics.com/pages/t-1) | [Midiphy Seq v4+](https://www.midiphy.com/en/mbseq-v4-/) |
 | :---- | :---- | :---- | :---- | :---- | :---- |